dev-mgkaung/StepCounterDemo/README.md

 # StepCounterDemo (Pedometer)

-  Create a Step Counter Fitness App for Android with Kotlin
+  Create a Step Counter App for Android with Kotlin

    In that tutorial, you are going to discover how to create a Step Counter Fitness Application for Android with Kotlin.
 A good way to discover how to make a simple application in Kotlin on Android Studio.